Hessian War: The rise of Hesse-Darmstadt to the Hauptakkord (1618–1627)

-During the Thirty Years' War, or more precisely War over Electoral Palatine, Louis V of Hesse-Darmstadt initially remained neutral but, despite the fact that his state embraced the Lutheran confession, he increasingly sided with the Roman Catholic emperor, whilst the Calvinist Hesse-Cassel fought with the Protestant Union.
+During the Thirty Years' War, or more precisely the Palatinate campaign, Louis V of Hesse-Darmstadt initially remained neutral but, despite the fact that his state embraced the Lutheran confession, he increasingly sided with the Roman Catholic emperor, whilst the Calvinist Hesse-Cassel fought with the Protestant Union.
 After the Protestant Duke Christian of Brunswick-Wolfenbüttel had invaded Upper Hesse in 1621, Louis V openly allied himself with the emperor in the hope of receiving military support.

 The gamble paid off in the medium term: in 1621 the imperial Field Marshal Ambrosio Spinola occupied the Wetterau.
 In reply, the commander of the Protestant army, Ernst von Mansfeld, counter-attacked the Darmstadt upper county on orders of Prince-Elector Frederick of the Palatinate.
 In doing so, he succeeded in taking Louis V of Hesse-Darmstadt and his son, John, prisoner.
 In exchange for the release of the hostages, he was given the fortress of Rüsselsheim.

 During his withdrawal from Russelsheim, however, Mansfeld was defeated on 10 June 1622 in the battle on the Lorsch Heath by imperial general, Tilly.
 A few weeks earlier, on 27 April 1622 in the Battle of Mingolsheim, Mansfeld had triumphed against Tilly, but achieved no great advantage from his victory.
 In the meantime, Tilly had grown in strength following his victory at the Battle of Wimpfen on 6 May 1622.
 Tilly defeated Mansfeld on 20 June 1622, as well as Duke Christian of Brunswick-Wolfenbüttel in the Hessian region at Höchst am Main in the Battle of Höchst, as a result of which the Protestant side was significantly weakened.
 Tilly advanced again against Hesse-Cassel and occupied all of Lower Hesse as far as the city of Cassel.
 As a result, he enforced the Aulic Council's judgement of 11 April 1623, that the entire heritage of Hesse-Marburg (including all tax revenue from it, retroactively) should go to the Darmstadt line.
 Tilly also occupied several Lower Hessian offices as a security.